-In the self-test mode beacons shall transmit a digital message encoded in accordance with section 3.
+In the self-test mode beacons shall transmit a 406-MHz signal with digital message encoded in accordance with section 3.
 The content of the self-test message shall always provide the beacon ID as defined in section 3.6.
-The transmitted message shall contain an identifier to indicate that the message is a self-test transmission as specified in section 3.2 and shall be spread by a specific sequence defined in section 2.2.3.
+The transmitted message shall be spread by a specific sequence defined in section 2.2.3.